openstack-archive/infra-manual/doc/source/developers.rst

 -----------------

-When a new patchset is uploaded to Gerrit, that project's "check" tests are run on the patchset by Jenkins.
-Once completed the test results are reported to Gerrit by Jenkins in the form of a Verified:
+When a new patchset is uploaded to Gerrit, that project's "check" tests are run on the patchset by Zuul.
+Once completed the test results are reported to Gerrit by Zuul in the form of a Verified:
 +/-1 vote.
-After code reviews have been completed and a change receives an Approved: +1 vote that project's "gate" tests are run on the change by Jenkins.
-Jenkins reports the results of these tests back to Gerrit in the form of a Verified: +/-2 vote.
+After code reviews have been completed and a change receives an Approved: +1 vote that project's "gate" tests are run on the change by Zuul.
+Zuul reports the results of these tests back to Gerrit in the form of a Verified: +/-2 vote.
 Code merging will only occur after the gate tests have passed successfully and received a Verified: +2.
 You can view the state of tests currently being run on the `Zuul Status page
 <http://status.openstack.org/zuul>`_.

-If a change fails tests in Jenkins, please follow the steps below:
+If a change fails tests in Zuul, please follow the steps below:

-1. Jenkins leaves a comment in the review with links to the log files for the test run.
+1. Zuul leaves a comment in the review with links to the log files for the test run.
 Follow those links and examine the output from the test.
 It will include a console log, and in the case of unit tests, HTML output from the test runner, or in the case of a